Wabinab/xenoblade-chronicles-2/src/25_spirit_crucible.md

 "You know the people of Indol- can trace their roots back to Judicium?"

 Nia: "Ju-dicium?
 The creators of that Titan weapon thing from Temperantia?"
-She hasn't yet joined the dots.

 "Yeah, them.
 They carried out experiments, fusing Blade and- human cells, _creating- Flesh Eaters._"